ryanajones/Random-Quote-Machine/README.md

-# Random Quote Machine React
+# Random Quote Machine

-This is a random quote generator using reactjs.
+> This web application is a random quote generator with an interface ability to deliver a new quote and a UI color change upon a single button click.
+The Reactjs library is used for its virtual DOM and state management abilities to improve efficiency.

 ## CodePen Link